John Mellencamp was born on October 7, 1951.

 Mellencamp has had nearly two dozen top 40 hits, and has been nominated for 13 Grammies (he only won once), and even today, in his 60s, he’s releasing relevant, critically acclaimed music.
 The great Johnny Cash called him one of the best songwriters of all time.

 So I can’t limit myself to just one song.
+But I also don’t want to cram my top 100 with more than a couple songs per artist.

 But even a top 10 is a challenge, because I want to be sure I cover the breadth and scope of his incredible career—if I just did my ten favorite songs, I might have the entire Scarecrow album on the list.
 So I tried to pick just a couple from any one record, and did my best to create a fair and balanced top 10…